tc39/proposal-error-cause/README.md

 helpful to diagnosing unexpected exceptions.

-The proposed solution is adding an additional parameter `cause` to the `Error()` constructor, so that errors can be chained without unnecessary and overelaborate formalities on wrapping the errors in conditions.
+The proposed solution is adding an additional parameter `cause` to the `Error()` constructor, and the value of the parameter will be assigned to the error instances as a property.
+So errors can be chained without unnecessary and overelaborate formalities on wrapping the errors in conditions.

 ```js
 async function doJob() {